Katrina Woodrow Digestive Health

 1 Leg of lamb (either with or without the bone)

-10 Cloves of garlic
+10 Cloves of garlic or whole head

-2 cups Beef or lamb stock
+2 Beef or lamb stock cubes dissolved in 1 pint boiling

 1 oz Butter